Religion News Service Article by David Gibson to advance peace and respect for religious diversity with the El-Hibri Foundation.

 UPF's mission is "working for peace through media."
 As an independent, non-profit educational media production organization, it seeks to build a better world by increasing understanding of and dialogue about the world's spiritual and cultural traditions.

-Established in 2003, the Muslim Consultative Network (MCN) works to strengthen and unify the diverse New York City Muslim community through education, collaboration and advocacy.
+Established in 2003, the Muslim Community Network (MCN) works to strengthen and unify the diverse New York City Muslim community through education, collaboration and advocacy.

 In 2013, with the support of the El-Hibri Foundation, Americans for Informed Democracy (AIDemocracy) expanded its Hope Not Hate Project empowering youth as young global citizens by sparking dialogue around U.S.-Muslim relations, fostering interfaith understanding, and cultivating the skills youth need to envision and demand a more peaceful, healthy, just and sustainable world.